Ren & Stimpy "Adult Party Cartoon": History

-The original Ren & Stimpy Show premiered alongside Rugrats and Doug as one of the original Nicktoons on children's network Nickelodeon in 1991.
+The original Ren & Stimpy Show premiered alongside Rugrats and Doug as one of the original Nicktoons on the children's network Nickelodeon in 1991.
 The show's creator, John Kricfalusi, had many altercations with the network, eventually culminating in his termination the following year.
 The series continued until 1995 at Games Animation, with issues prevalent during Kricfalusi's tenure still present; it eventually ended with a single episode airing on MTV in 1996.
-In 2002, about a decade after Kricfalusi's termination, Viacom (which owns Nickelodeon) contacted him to produce a new version of his series for an updated version of sister network TNN/Spike TV, which was devoted to programming for male audiences.
+In 2002, about a decade after Kricfalusi's termination, Nickelodeon's parent company Viacom contacted him to produce a new version of his series for an updated version of sister network TNN/Spike TV, which was devoted to programming for male audiences.
 Kricfalusi said that TNN wanted an "extreme" version of The Ren & Stimpy Show.
 TNN gave Kricfalusi greater control of the writing and contents of the episodes, and he produced six "new" episodes aimed at adult audiences; of the episodes, "Altruists" was not a leftover from the original series, being an original idea from Eric Bauza.
 As in the original series, Kricfalusi ran into problems with meeting production deadlines and budgetary limits, with three out of the nine episodes ordered by the network being completed on time at the cost of the entire nine-episode budget initially allocated by Spike.

 Several alumni from the original series returned to work on the new episodes, most notably co-developer Jim Smith, director and writer Vincent Waller as well as production assistant and writer Richard Pursel.
 Animation studio Carbunkle Cartoons returned to provide animation services, with Bob Jaques serving as animation director.
 Most Ren & Stimpy alumni who had joined Games Animation in the wake of Kricfalusi's 1992 firing, including series developer Bob Camp, had become estranged from Kricfalusi and thus were not involved with the revival; Vincent Waller, having joined the studio after the original series ended, was an exception.
-Some of the original voice cast members returned, with the exception of Billy West, original voice of Stimpy and second voice of Ren and Mr. Horse, who turned down offers to reprise his role as Stimpy as he did not consider the series to be funny and felt that participating in it would damage his career.
+Some of the original voice cast members returned, with the exception of Billy West, the original voice of Stimpy and second voice of Ren and Mr. Horse, who turned down offers to reprise his role as Stimpy as he did not consider the series to be funny and felt that participating in it would damage his career.
 Eric Bauza was hired to replace West as Stimpy, while Kricfalusi reprised his roles as Ren and Mr. Horse.
 Cast members Harris Peet and Cheryl Chase also returned, and Kricfalusi's father Mike Kricfalusi and long-time childhood friend Tom Hay provided some voices.
 Pursel, who worked on the series as a storyboard artist and writer, despised the work experience, considering it to be his worst; Kricfalusi refused to communicate with him directly and would add shock value to his stories.